Estimated reading time: 4 minutes

-Online proctoring has been around for over a decade by now.
+Online proctoring has been around for over a decade.
 But given the recent outbreak of COVID-19, educational and workforce/certification institutions are scrambling to change their operations, and a huge part of this is an incredible surge in online proctoring.
-This blog post is intended to provide an overview of the online proctoring industry for someone that is new to the topic or or is starting to shop and is just overwhelmed by all the options out there!
+This blog post is intended to provide an overview of the online proctoring industry for someone that is new to the topic is just overwhelmed by all the many options out there!

 Online Proctoring: Two Distinct Markets